 If a school outside of my community wanted to add something special for their students, I would never try to prevent them from having it because my community doesn’t have it.
 I would certainly watch their program to see which parts of it could be successful in my community.

 If we have to wait until all the existing problems in all of our schools are gone before we attempt to make progress or evolve educationally, we will never grow and all students will suffer.
 Hear me clearly on this: Teachers are being treated horribly and students spend too much time on test prep.
 Unfortunately, Knoxville’s educational environment is in danger of being divided into pro and anti specific people instead of unanimously pro students.
+When you want to have a professional and dedicated tutors, meet tutors at learnmate.com.au for more info.
 Teachers and students are doing the best they can while higher ups natter, but we are rapidly approach the kind of dysfunctional impasse that makes for good late night comedian fodder and bad everything else.

 Knoxville people love to insist that every community in our little city has different personalities, strengths and weaknesses.
 The same is true of our schools.
 Rubber stamped, identical schools don’t allow each school to evolve into what is best for their students.
 One High School in the Knoxville community has an IB program.
 Other High Schools in this community have things that are unique to their school.
 Extremely unique school programs occur in schools that allow out of zone students to transfer schools.
 The success of these various programs is positively impacted when students begin High School prepared for them.
 The next logical step for IB is expansion to the middle school.
 I’m not going to repeat the data contained in this PowerPoint explaining Middle School IB or this PowerPoint with statistical data about the Middle School with overwhelming teacher approval of an IB partnership.